Amartya Bhattacharyya: Film career

 Capital I, Amartya's debut feature film happens to be the first independent feature film of Odisha.
 It featured in festivals like the South Asian Alternative Film Festival Paris, International Film Festival of Kerala, Bengaluru International Film Festival, etc. It is the first Indian film to be acquired by the Italy-based sales and distribution company ‘The Open Reel’.
 The film is being broadcast through the Poland-based TV channel ‘Filmbox Arthouse’.

 Amartya's second feature film 'Khyanikaa - The Lost Idea' screened at around 30 international film festivals and across 14 countries.
 He won the state award for the Best Editing for Khyanikaa at the 29th Odisha State Film awards 2019.
 After making two feature films 'Capital I' and 'Khyanikaa' in Odia, he made his third feature film 'Runanubandha - The HE without HIM' in his mother tongue Bengali and shot in the city he was born and brought up in - Kolkata.
 Runanubandha - The HE without HIM, which derived its name from an Indian spiritual context, was a part of festivals like Moscow International Film Festival, Jogja-NETPAC Asian Film Festival, Oakland International Film Festival, Kolkata International Film Festival amongst others.

+Amartya continued making films alternating between Odia and Bengali with internationally acclaimed ones like Adieu Godard, Whispers of a Storm, Ketu, Son of Adam and Lahari.

 Before making his debut feature film 'Capital I', Amartya had made few short films.
 His shots were a part of several international film festivals across the world, and bagged a number of awards in all categories.